Dripdrop12/ipardalis/content/faq.md

 Expect to pay about $60 (New Jersey) - $100 (Alaska) in shipping.
 We use FedEx Priority overnight.

-## 3. DO YOU SEND OVERSEAS?
+## 3. DO YOU SHIP INTERNATIONALLY?

-Nope.
+No

-## 4. WHY ARE THEY SO EXPENSIVE?
+## 4. HOW DO YOU DETERMINE PRICING?

-If you want cheap, sick animals with hit-or-miss coloration and genetics, that's not us.
-It requires a minimum of $150 to raise a healthy panther to the age of 3 months.
-That is the floor for their required nutrition and food intake.
+We watch the market for similar quality animals and ensure that our pricing is fair.
+We will never price our animals above the market price, but we are also not able to offer them much lower than the average price.
+Our project is small and we invest in high quality care for all of our animals.

 ## 5. CAPTIVE HUSBANDRY?